[SCROLL DOWN TO GET YOUR INFOGRAPHIC]

 The release of the long-awaited ICH GCP E6(R2) addendum brought some much-needed clarity to the new, risk-based direction of modern clinical trial conduct and where things might be headed in the coming decades.
 The practical implementation of the suggested risk-based strategies, on the other hand, sparked confusion among many.

-Risk-based monitoring (RBM) methodologies allow for the use of objective data to prospectively and collaboratively identify areas of high-risk so that remediation can be performed to alleviate patient safety issues, data corruption and rapidly rising risk recovery costs before they occur.
+Risk-based monitoring (RBM), or nowadays risk-based quality management (RBQM), methodologies allow for the use of objective data to prospectively and collaboratively identify areas of high-risk so that remediation can be performed to alleviate patient safety issues, data corruption and rapidly rising risk recovery costs before they occur.

 Adopting such a risk-based methodology though, goes along with revolutionary digital technology and processes, predictive analytics and associated jargon, e.g., “QTL”, “KRI”, which are all new to the relatively conservative pharma industry.
 Until recently, one-third of the sponsors and providers indicated having a limited understanding of what is required and how it works.